monsoonmaelstrom/book2/book2.md

 I lean into him for a minute and then say, “You should go practice with Peter and Giorgi.”

-“I’d rather stay her with you.”
+“I’d rather stay here with you.”

 “I know,” I say as I shove him slightly toward the stream.